Japanese Cooking Tools: 33 Essentials for Home Chefs

 7. Hinoki cypress cutting board

 The most expensive knife in the world is undone by the wrong cutting board.
 Glass and ceramic boards roll the edge after a few uses.
 Hard plastic dulls it within months.
 Hinoki — Japanese cypress — is the traditional answer.
-The wood is soft enough to flex under a blade.
-Its surface heals as it absorbs moisture and re-expands.
+The wood is soft enough to flex under a blade, and its surface heals as it absorbs moisture and re-expands.
 Natural antibacterial oils make it the standard for sushi counters.
-A quality hinoki cutting board, 14 by 10 inches, runs $50 to $120.
-It outlasts three plastic boards.
+A quality hinoki cutting board outlasts three plastic boards.
+The Toiro Kitchen wood tools collection carries artisan hinoki pieces from small Japanese workshops.

 A Japanese knife sharpened on a whetstone keeps its edge for months.
 Sharpened on a Western pull-through, it dies in weeks.
-Most home cooks need only one stone: a double-sided #1000/#4000 grit.
+Most home cooks need only one stone: a double-sided combination at #1000 grit and #4000 grit.
 The 1000 side resets a dull edge.
 The 4000 side polishes it.
 Ten minutes of practice makes the technique workable.
-A reliable double-sided whetstone costs $35 to $80.
+A King double-sided whetstone is the long-running standard recommendation among professional sharpeners.

 9. Magnetic strip or wooden saya

 Storage matters as much as sharpening.
 A drawer dulls and damages blades through contact.
-The two correct options: a magnetic wall strip (visible, accessible) or a wooden saya.
-A saya is a fitted sheath, sized for each knife.
+The two correct options: a magnetic wall strip, visible and accessible, or a wooden saya — a fitted sheath, sized for each knife.
 Both protect the edge.
-The magnetic strip is cheaper and faster to use.
-The saya is the traditional choice and protects the blade in transport.
-A magnetic knife strip costs $20 to $50.
+The magnetic strip is cheaper and faster to use; the saya is the traditional choice and protects the blade in transport.
+A Modernhome magnetic knife strip is the home-kitchen standard.

 Pots and Pans